kevin-david/kuna_server/README.md

 **NOTE:** You can change the base port number using the `-p` command line option if you have a conflict, the default is `4554`.

-## got2rtc
+## got2rtc/Frigate

-If you are using go2rtc, you may need to experiment, the TCP rtsp stream is a bit unreliable (it buffers quite a bit).
+If you are using go2rtc or Frigate, you may need to experiment, the TCP rtsp stream is a bit unreliable (it buffers quite a bit).
 I have tried the folowing config (substitute your own ip and ports):
 ```yaml
 Kuna_porch:
   #NOTE: rtsp does work but is unreliable